Samasaur1/Storm/guide/Syntax.md

 ##### Java Counterpart
 ##### Examples
 #### If-elseif-else
-If-elseif-else statements are a common type of `if`
+If-elseif-else statements are a common type of `if` statement, but if-elseif-else statements with more than one `elseif` should be replaced by [switch](#switch-statements) statements.
 ##### Syntax
 ##### Java Counterpart
 ##### Examples